AdiFinkelman/black-dashboard-react/README.md

 3. **Install the dependencies:**

     ```bash
-    sudo apt install npm  # If npm not installed
+    sudo apt install npm  # If npm not installed on Linux
     npm install
     npm install --save-dev ajv@^7
     ```